Ready to get started?

 Mercy Corps Northwest hosts the only Women’s Business Center (WBC) in Oregon, funded by the U.S. Small Business Administration.
 We provide education, financing and other resources to help entrepreneurs succeed.

 The Women’s Business Center at Mercy Corps Northwest is directed by staff and a volunteer-led Advisory Committee.
 Our advisors represent a diverse background of experience and contribute to the success of our economic development programs.
+The WBC advisory board is led by WBC manager.

 (Instructor, School of Business Administration, Portland State University)